homeassistant-projects/hass-honeywell-whc/README.md

 ### Supported Features

-- sensors: water temperature (&deg;F) for upper and lowe tank
+- water temperature (&deg;F) for upper and lower tank
 - heater running on/off detection

 #### Not Supported